Invoke-IR/PowerForensics/README.md

 </p>

 ## Overview
-PowerForensics is a PowerShell digital forensics framework.
-It currently supports NTFS and is in the process of adding support for the ext4 file system.
+The purpose of PowerForensics is to provide an all inclusive framework for hard drive forensic analysis.
+PowerForensics currently supports NTFS and FAT file systems, and work has begun on Extended File System and HFS+ support.

 Detailed instructions for installing PowerForensics can be found <a href="http://www.invoke-ir.com/2016/02/installing-powerforensics.html">here</a>.